Right-wing populism: United Kingdom

 The scholarly authors Breeze, Bale, Ashkenas and Aisch, and Clarke et al. characterised the UK Independence Party (UKIP), then led by Nigel Farage, as a right-wing populist party.
 UKIP campaigned for an exit from the European Union prior to the 2016 European membership referendum and a points-based immigration system similar to that used in Australia.
 In the 2019 general election, UKIP entered candidates in 44 of the 650 available seats, winning none of them, and achieving 0.1% of the popular vote.
 In 2013, the Conservative Party, which along with the Liberal Democrats governed from 2010 to 2015 as a coalition government, saw local party campaigners pledging support for UKIP over issues related to the European Union and gay marriage.

 The role of UKIP in the UK underwent a rapid transformation post-Brexit, with Nigel Farage leading the initiative to establish the Brexit Party, which was subsequently rebranded as Reform UK.
 These entities have consistently been identified as extensions of UKIP, sharing common populist ideological elements.
+After winning 14% of the vote in the 2024 election, political scientist Tim Bale described Reform UK party leader Farage as the "British representative of the populist radical right in Europe", as one of the moderate far-right parties in Europe.
+Cas Mudde, an expert on populism and extremism, categorised the party as radical right due to the opposition towards "fundamental elements of liberal democracy".
+In British Politics, political scientist Peter Dorey attributed the electoral decline of the Conservative Party as being intensified by the rise of Reform UK, as a party on the "authoritarian populist Right".
+The party's most radical faction has since splintered into Restore Britain, With its leader Rupert Lowe becoming a rising star in british politics.

 In the Conservative Party, Thatcherism had right-wing populist elements, including nationalism and social conservatism Although Margaret Thatcher has been characterised by some scholars as a right-wing populist politician in the UK, this has been disputed by other scholars due to its applicability in the context of the 1980s.
 Others contend that Thatcher's role was pivotal in steering the party's ideology towards a more populist direction.
 The phenomenon is commonly referred to as "Thatcherite populism".
 Other prominent right-wing populists in the party include past prime minister Boris Johnson and Jacob Rees-Mogg, the former Secretary of State for Business, Energy and Industrial Strategy.

 Ingle and Swanson, et al. consider the Northern Ireland Democratic Unionist Party (DUP) to be a right-wing populist party.